 What is CSMA Protocol?

 The CSMA’s full form is carrier sense multiple access.
-It is a MAC layer protocol in a computer network (as per OSI Model), for accessing an underlying shared communication channel. e.g LAN.
-In another tutorial, we have described another common channel access protocol, named Aloha.
+It is a MAC layer protocol in a computer network (as per OSI Model) for accessing an underlying shared communication channel. e.g., LAN.
+In another tutorial, we have described another common channel access protocol named Aloha.
 CAMA differs from ALOHA in the way it works.
-There is sensing the channel before starting any transmission, while aloha does not.
+There is sensing the channel before transmitting, while Aloha does not.

 What is carrier sense?

-The carrier sense means, a device on a computer network, first will listen or sense to the channel, before transmitting a frame or message.
-This is different from the aloha, where there was no listening to the channel before transmitting a frame.
+The carrier sense means a device on a computer network will first listen or sense the channel before transmitting a frame or message.
+This differs from Aloha, where there was no listening to the channel before sending a frame.

 What is multiple access?

-In CSMA multiple access means, there can be multiple devices transmitting on a commonly shared channel.
-It is the same as aloha.
+In CSMA, multiple access means multiple devices can transmit on a commonly shared channel.
+It is the same as Aloha.

 Versions of CSMA protocol: